 Customer Service Representative

-- Provide knowledgeable responses to telephone inquiries in a courteous and professional manner; utilizing pre-scripted responses which they must read verbatim to provide basic general and claims specific information.
+- Provide knowledgeable responses to telephone inquiries in a courteous and professional manner utilizing the provided knowledge base

-- Follow established and documented policies and standard operating procedures such as filling out timesheets; adhering to privacy rules and responding to numerous phone inquiries.
+- Follow established and documented policies and standard operating procedures such as filling out their own timesheets, adhering to privacy rules and responding to numerous phone inquiries.

 - Refer calls as required to Customer Service Representative II.